Teruk15/google_drive_api/README.md

 cd frontend
 ```

+2. Copy and paste everything under public and src file to your environment and remove default files.

-2. Start the React development server:
+3. Start the React development server:
 ```bash
 npm start
 ```

-3. Open your browser and go to:
+4. Open your browser and go to:
 ```bash
 http://localhost:3000/
 ```